 A signature line for Consumer who receives the Marijuana or Marijuana Products; and

-The Delivery-only Licensee or a Marijuana Establishment with a Delivery Endorsement vehicle make, model, and license plate number.
+The Delivery Licensee or a Marijuana Establishment with a Delivery Endorsement vehicle make, model, and license plate number.

 The manifest shall be maintained within the vehicle during the entire transportation process, until all the deliveries are completed.